Will Christian Military Schools in Indiana Really Help Your Defiant Boy? Maybe, But There is Another Solution.

-Is your teen spinning out of control, angry, self-destructing, using illegal substances, or in legal trouble?
+Is your teen spinning out of control, angry, self-destructing, or in legal trouble?
 If so, we can help, and most likely we can do so better than Christian military schools in Indiana.

 BETTER AT HELPING TROUBLED BOYS THAN CHRISTIAN MILITARY SCHOOLS IN YOUR STATE

 Agapé Boarding School offers a superior training program for teen boys from Indiana with a surprisingly low cost.
 Please look into it even if you are looking for Christian military academies in Indiana.

 Make a comparison of Agapé Boarding School to Indiana military schools for troubled boys, and you will find that we have an advanced program and excellent facilities at a lower rate.
 We specialize in working with boys who lack motivation at home or in school.